Rufous-bellied heron: Behaviour

 This is a skulking species which when hiding assumes a bittern-like posture but with its bill in a horizontal rather than vertical position.
 It usually prefers to hunt on the landward side of well vegetated wetlands and in the shallow water.
 It is a largely sedentary species, which may make partial migratory movements to follow rainy season inundations of flood-plains.

+Breeding

 Breeding occurs during the rainy season, or when flooding is at a peak where this occurs early in the dry season.
 It nests colonially in mixed colonies, typically in small groups of 6-30 pairs, although at Lake Bangwelu in Zambia, groups of 60-80 pairs have been recorded.
 Rufous-bellied herons feed during the day but will sometimes forage at night, normally they hunt alone or in small flocks of no more than five individuals, although aggregations of over 120 have been recorded.
 It prefers to roost in trees.
 The nest is a small platform of vegetation positioned low in reeds, trees or shrubs that are normally positioned over standing water.
 In mixed-species colonies rufous-bellied herons normally nest around the edges.